 The M.A. examination period involves handing in the documentation for the attended university courses, lectures, tutorials and practice sessions.
 It also involves an oral exam and an M.A. thesis, which must be dedicated to the chosen area of study.

-You will find detailed exam regulations in the Program Statutes.
+You will find detailed exam regulations in the Exam regulations.

 Examiners currently approved to supervise M.A. theses at the Department of Linguistics: